AuTeLipi/AuTeLipi/README.md

 <p align="center">

-# Hello World!, I'm Lipi👋🏼
+# Hello World!, I'm Lipi Dubbaka👋🏼

 </p>

-# 🕵️‍♂️ Automation Tester | QA Engineer:
+## 🕵️‍♂️ Automation Tester | QA Engineer:

 💻 Currently working as a <strong>Test Automation Engineer</strong> with hands-on experience in building and executing real-world testing solutions since <strong>2021</strong>. <br>
 🎓 Graduated with a <strong>B.Tech in Electrical and Electronics Engineering</strong> from <em>Sreenidhi Institute of Science and Technology</em>, Hyderabad (<strong>Class of 2021</strong>). <br>